gokavarapu-M/CS425/Assignments/A1/Readme.md

 ## Declaration

-We declare that this assignment was completed independently without plagiarism.
+We, (**Manikanta, Rhema and Jyothisha**) declare that this assignment was completed independently without plagiarism.
 Any external sources used are appropriately referenced.

 ## Feedback